php-ru/symfony-docs-ru/components/using_components.rst

     `Install Composer`_ if you don't have it already present on your system.
     Depending on how you install, you may end up with a ``composer.phar`` file in your directory.
 In that case, no worries!
-Just run ``php composer.phar require symfony/finder``.
+Your command line in that case is ``php composer.phar require symfony/finder``.

 **3.** Write your code!